 Pale legume bug, Lygus elisus

-There are three predominant species of lygus in Texas cotton: the western tarnished plant bug and the pale legume plant bug.
-The western tarnished plant bug is by far the most common species encountered in the western half of Texas whereas the tarnished plant bug dominates the eastern half of the state.
+There are three predominant species of lygus in Texas cotton: the western tarnished plant bug, the tarnished plant bug, and the pale legume bug.
+The western tarnished plant bug is the most common species in the western half of Texas, and the tarnished plant bug domi- nates in the eastern half of the state.
 These species are similar in appear- ance, biology, and the damage they cause.
 In this publication, we will call them lygus and discuss them as a single pest.

 Lygus bugs feed on cotton terminals, squares, flowers, and small bolls.
 Adults are ¼ inch long, have a conspicuous dark-colored triangle in the center of the back, have wings, and vary from pale green to yellowish brown with reddish brown to black markings (Fig. 52).
 Nymphs (imma- tures) are uniformly pale green with red-tipped antennae; late instars have four conspicuous black spots on the thorax and one large black

 spot near the base of the abdomen (Fig. 53).
 The nymph’s wings are not developed, but they can move rapidly and are difficult to detect in cotton foliage.
 It is easy to mistake small nymphs with aphids, cotton fleahop- pers, and leafhopper nymphs, but their broader shape, quick movements, larger size, and the specific characteristics discussed above help differen- tiate them.

 Lygus bugs prefer legumes to cotton and usually occur in large numbers in alfalfa, potato fields, or on wild hosts such clovers, dock, mustard, pigweed, Russian thistle, vetches, and wild sunflower.
 Lygus bugs are attracted to succulent growth (Fig. 54).
 In cotton, their feeding causes:

 - Deformed bolls